 About IBC (International Bloggers Club)

-If you follow my blog you will know I am part of IBC (International Bloggers Club) which is a group of talented bloggers from around the world.
+If you follow my blog, you will know that I am part of the IBC (International Bloggers Club), a group of talented bloggers from around the world.
 We have members from Spain, South Africa, Australia, the United States, and Canada.
-Each month we come together and create a project in a common theme.
+Each month, we come together and create a project on a common theme.

-If you missed last month’s “Halloween ” theme here is the link to my Halloween Flower arrangement.
-The contributions from my fellow bloggers for this months challenge are listed below, please feel free to jump over and give them some love.
+If you missed last month’s “Halloween ” theme, here is the link to my Halloween Flower arrangement.
+The contributions from my fellow bloggers for this month’s challenge are listed below.
+Please feel free to jump over and give them some love.

 Projects